mmm/infrastructure-gym/README.md

 This project stores terraform state separately for each layer.
 The following backends have been set up to use with infrastructure gym environments:

-- do spaces
+- DO spaces
-- s3
+- S3

 Other state backends can be added as needed.